symfony/symfony-docs/cookbook/routing/redirect_trailing_slash.rst

         }
     }

-And after that, register this controller to be executed whenever a URL with a trailing slash is requested:
+After that, create a route to this controller that's matched whenever a URL with a trailing slash is requested.
+Be sure to put this route last in your system, as explained below:

 .. configuration-block::